Junny20/songsuggestions/README.md

 # Music_Recommendations
 An interface taking user music input data (songs, artists) and using machine learning through scikit nnearest-neighbours algorithm to generate a recommended playlist.
-Launched on vercel at songsuggestions.vercel.app
+Launched on vercel at https://songsuggestions.vercel.app